gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 The week after the appointment, we bought tickets to New York.
-We went.
+We flew there.
-We walked, ate, visited every bookstore I loved, spent hours in museums in front of paintings I love.
+We strolled the city, ate incredible east coast cuisine, visited every bookstore I loved spent hours in museums in front of paintings I love.
 We stayed in Hoboken and every morning
 I woke up to the Manhattan skyline.